Before you begin

 1

-Now that you created the HTTP Load Balancer for your backends, verify that traffic is forwarded to the backend service.
+Now that you created the Application Load Balancer for your backends, verify that traffic is forwarded to the backend service.

-To test IPv4 access to the HTTP Load Balancer, open a new tab in your browser and navigate to http://[LB_IP_v4]
+To test IPv4 access to the Application Load Balancer, open a new tab in your browser and navigate to http://[LB_IP_v4]

 .
 Make sure to replace [LB_IP_v4]